unless-io/unless_gatsby/uploads/articles/codam_new.md

 ---
-title: Codam redesign
+title: Codam
 order: 1
 thumbnail: ../assets/codam.png
 ---

-A second scientific publication about CardioVR in the European Heart Journal Digital Health investigated by ErasmusMC heart surgeons.
-Different cases are thoroughly described where preoperative planning in VR was completed.
+Codam is a programming school located in Amsterdam based on the innovative education model pioneered by Ecole 42 in Paris.
+For this project we created a landing page the first iteration of which went live in 2018.
+In 2021 we came back and redesigned the entire website, it was set up using Ruby/Middleman.